Grant opportunity

 The award encourages a diverse range of early-career scientists and scholars whose contributions relate to research, education, impact, patient care in university medical centres, leadership, or other forms of scientific practice.

 Royal Netherlands Academy of Arts and Sciences lists this opportunity for Early-career researchers, All Disciplines, Netherlands.
-Applicants should use the official call page to confirm final requirements before submitting.

 Candidates must be employed at a university or research institute in the Kingdom of the Netherlands.